 The grid stopper resistor RGS blocks radio frequencies while allowing audio signals to pass.
 This keeps the amplifier from becoming a radio receiver and prevents the stage from breaking into parasitic oscillation.
 Large values can be used to attenuate treble and improve the dynamics of overdrive.

-The frequency response for a given resistor value depends on the inter-electrode capacitances of the tube and the voltage gain that it achieves.
-The calculator computes the response at various frequencies based on these factors.
+The frequency response for a given resistor value depends on the output impedance that drives it, the inter-electrode capacitances of the tube, and the voltage gain that it achieves.
+The calculator plots gain versus frequency based on these factors.